-- bgp specifies that the route map performs an action only on BGP routes in the subnetwork. - connected specifies that the route map performs an action only on routes sent from an external router that has at least one interface with an IP address assigned to it. - imported specifies that the route map performs an action only on imported routes in the subnetwork. - ospf specifies that the route map performs an action only on OSPF routes in the subnetwork. - static specifies that the route map performs an action only on static routes in the subnetwork.
+- Specifies the routing protocol type.
+The route map can use the protocol type to the determine whether to permit or deny a route. - bgp-Specifies that the route map performs an action only on BGP routes in the subnetwork. - connected-Specifies that the route map performs an action only on routes sent from an external router that has at least one interface with an IP address assigned to it. - imported-Specifies that the route map performs an action only on imported routes in the subnetwork. - ospf-Specifies that the route map performs an action only on OSPF routes in the subnetwork. - static-Specifies that the route map performs an action only on static routes in the subnetwork.